danthegoodman1/cloudComputingCourse/README.md

 # The Open-Source Cloud Computing Course
-Made with ❤️ by Dan Goodman
+Made with ❤️ by Dan The Goodman

 ## What is this?